TerrificChristie/My-First-Data-Analysis-Repo/100,000 UK Used Cars Report/README.md

 ...
 ## Project Objective

-The objective of this project is to analyze the scraped data of UK used car listings of up to 100,000 comprising different manufacturers and models and visualize the result with Microsoft Power BI.
+This project aims to analyze the scraped data of UK used car listings of up to 100,000 comprising different manufacturers and models and visualize the result with Microsoft Power BI.

 ## Problem Statement